 Per layer is a cold and warm medium channeled through the gaps.
 The warm medium heats up the plates, which in turn transfers the heat onto a colder medium.

 Therefore, is a plate heat exchanger a popular method to extract thermal energy and to save on the heating costs.
 It is especially effective for companies with larger production facilities and with high energy consumption.
-For example, are industrial bakeries and metal processing companies main benefits of the plate heat exchanger from Exodraft.
+For example, are industrial bakeries and metal processing companies main benefits of the plate heat exchanger from exodraft.

 Thus, it can be difficult to choose the right form of heat exchanger.
 Therefore, we will explain in the following section the main differences and functions of the different heat exchanger designs.
 Additionally, will we illustrate the advantages and disadvantages of the different heat exchangers.

-If you have questions regarding plat heat exchanger or you are not sure, which product form is the best solution for your setting and specific circumstances, then contact us now and get a non-committal consolation.
+If you have questions regarding plate heat exchanger or you are not sure, which product form is the best solution for your setting and specific circumstances, then contact us now and get a non-committal consolation.
 We will find the best solution for you!

 Functionality and design of plate heat exchanger